About

 Performer

 While at the University of South Florida, George received national recognition for his work in progressive music education.
-Throughout his time at USF, George traveled the US giving master classes and lectures on incorporating student led contemporary music ensembles into modern music curriculums, digital instruments, and recording arts for music educators.
+He was his university’s nomination for the Fulbright Scholarship, the Rhodes Scholarship, and the Truman Scholarship.
+Throughout his time at USF, George traveled the US giving advice to fellow music educators on incorporating student led contemporary music ensembles into modern music curriculums, digital instruments, and recording arts for music educators.
 George financed his college tuition by performing around the community, teaching a high school a cappella group, and teaching private guitar lessons.

-George has performed at many music festivals and iconic music venues around the United States such as Gasparilla Music Festival, Suwannee Hulaween, Brainquility Music and Arts Festival, Rockwood Music Hall in New York City, the legendary Whisky A Go Go in Los Angeles, and more.
+George has performed at many music festivals and iconic music venues around the United States such as Gasparilla Music Festival, Suwannee Hulaween, Brainquility Music and Arts Festival, the legendary Whisky A Go Go in Los Angeles, and more.
 In November 2022, Pennington opened for the Gipsy Kings at Ruth Eckerd Hall.
-George has worked for Michael Kelly Guitars, Washburn, Peavey, and Cort as a composer, performer, and social media personality.
+George has collaborated with Michael Kelly Guitars, Washburn, Peavey, and Cort as a composer, performer, and social media personality.
 George wrote short pieces of music to be used for social media posts and spoke about different guitars on camera.
-George has also been featured as a guitarist in a national commercial for Wasabi.
+George has also been featured as a guitarist in a national television commercial for cloud storage company Wasabi.

 https://music.apple.com/us/album/strength-and-song/1644019213